howardbdev/rails-project-manager/spec-js.md

   -> JS Note model objects are created from JSON responses

-- [ ] At least one of the js model objects must have at least one method added by your code to the prototype.
+- [x] At least one of the js model objects must have at least one method added by your code to the prototype.

+  -> Note.prototype.renderLI

 Confirm
 - [ ] You have a large number of small Git commits